-7 Movies to Watch on Netflix After Persuasion
+7 movies to watch on Netflix after Persuasion

-A newcomer to Netflix’s Brazilian catalogue, Persuasão soon became the target of controversy on social media.
-Even detonated by specialized critics, the feature by Dakota Johnson seems to have conquered the national audience.
-Anyone who has already checked out the plot wants to know: what to watch next on the platform?
+A newcomer to Netflix’s Brazilian catalogue, Persuaso soon became the target of controversy on social media.
+Despite being detonated by specialized critics, Dakota Johnson’s film seems to have conquered the national audience.
+Who has already checked the plot wants to know: what to watch next on the platform?

-“Anne Elliot was persuaded not to marry a man of humble origins.
+‘Anne Elliot was persuaded not to marry a man of humble origins.
 Eight years later, he reappears.
-Will she take this second chance at love?” states the official synopsis of Persuasion.
+Will she take this second chance to love?’, states the official synopsis of Persuaso.

-With Dakota Johnson (50 Shades of Grey) in the lead role, Persuasion stars Cosmo Jarvis (Raised By Wolves), Henry Golding (Crazy Rich Asians), Richard E. Grant (Can You Ever Forgive Me?) and Suki Waterhouse (The White Princess). in the cast.
+With Dakota Johnson (50 Shades of Grey) in the lead role, Persuaso features Cosmo Jarvis (Raised By Wolves), Henry Golding (Crazy Rich Asians), Richard E. Grant (Can You Ever Forgive Me?) and Suki Waterhouse (The White Princess). in the cast.

 Pride and Prejudice

-On Netflix, the best suggestion to watch after Persuasion is Pride and Prejudice.
-Like the new film by Dakota Johnson, the film is based on a book by Jane Austen.
+On Netflix, the best suggestion to watch after Persuasion Pride and Prejudice.
+As well as the new film by Dakota Johnson, the feature based on a book by Jane Austen.
 One of the great assets of the plot is its incredible cast, led by Keira Knightley (Pirates of the Caribbean) and Matthew MacFadyen (Succession).

 Regarded as one of the most iconic novels of all time, Pride and Prejudice follows the story of Elizabeth Bennett, an energetic and opinionated young woman who has a great love story with the arrogant Mr. Darcy.